-My name is Faye Seidler and I've lived in North Dakota for most of my life.
-North Dakota might be my home, but I'm a queer and trans woman who barely survived growing up in this state.
-I have personally experienced the many ways that organizations involved in social work, healthcare, or education can fail to help queer people.
-Because of this, all of my work is dedicated to ensuring that other LGBTQ+ individuals do not have to go through the same hardships that I did.
-My consulting and training is designed to meaningfully improve outcomes and to prevent suicides for LGBTQ+ individuals, all based on data-driven research.
+My name is Faye Seidler and I'm a suicide prevention advocate who has lived in North Dakota for most of my life.
+While North Dakota is my home, I barely survived growing up here and have personally experienced the many ways that organizations involved in social work, healthcare, or education can fail people.

 Commonly Asked Questions